WeTransfer/zip_tricks/README.md

   end
 end
 ```
+Unfortunately with this approach it is impossible to compute the size of the ZIP file being output,
+since you do not know how large the compressed data segments are going to be.

-## Send the same ZIP file from a Rack response
+## Send a ZIP from a Rack response

 Create a `RackBody` object and give it's constructor a block that adds files.
 The block will only be called when actually sending the response to the client